Most Reliable Nissan Models: Real MOT Data Analysis

 Pattern to avoid

 Early 2016-2021 petrol ELGRANDs, 2015-2019 diesel NV200s are the models that drag down Nissan's average.
-The PRIMASTAR 2011 performs 18% worse than the average car of the same age at 11-12 years - this is proven poor durability.
-These vehicles fail MOTs more often than they pass.
+The PRIMASTAR performs 19% worse than the average car of the same age at 11-14 years - this is proven poor durability.
+These are the weakest performers in the lineup.

 What Goes Wrong on Nissans?